cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   says there should be none.

-* A CBOR protocol MAY specify the use of Tag Equivalence, effectively limiting its full use to those generic encoders that implement it.
+* A CBOR protocol MAY specify the use of Tag Equivalence, effectively limiting the protocol's full use to those generic encoders that implement it.
   Existing CBOR protocols that do not address Tag Equivalence implicitly have a new variant that allows Tag Equivalence (e.g., to support Packed CBOR with an existing protocol).